SunTheCourier/Splatoon-2-Meme-Mod/README.md

 ****Discord: @TechWizard#0270 = 164755188937261058****<br>
 ****Everyone who submitted midi renames in the**** [**Splatoon Modding Hub**](https://discordapp.com/invite/Msk4nSj)<br>
 **Everyone who has submitted PRs to this Git**

-Note from the text editor dude: Ey wassup I just wanna say thanks for installing this mod and stuff.
-The news dialog was a bitch to edit.